sukhjitsehra/LaTeX/README.md

 Mac
 ---

-For Mac users OSX zip file available from our download page.
+For Mac users, OSX zip file available from our download page.